Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 This advertising option is reserved for e-commerce stores that sell online.

-Affiliating with price comparison sites, your product catalogue is inserted in the portal’s database and becomes accessible through internal site searches but also among search engine results, gaining visibility on the internet.
+Affiliating with price comparison sites, your product catalog is inserted in the portal’s database and becomes accessible through internal site searches but also among search engine results, gaining visibility on the internet.

 Price comparators do not sell directly, rather, depending on the searches made, they show a list of products of the same product type but of different sellers comparing prices and other features in order to make the work easier for users.

-The advertisements published are accompanied by photos of the products, prices and descriptions that the seller provides to the portal to promote its catalogue.
+The advertisements published are accompanied by photos of the products, prices, and descriptions that the seller provides to the portal to promote its catalog.